-The Health Communication Initiative (HCI) collaborates to inspire health and wellness of individuals to communities through innovative communication research and advocacy.
+The Health Communication Initiative (HCI) collaborates to inspire the health and wellness of individuals to communities through innovative communication research and advocacy.

 Our mission considers the complexities of health in an increasingly global world and provides guidance and locally-specific solutions that advocate for healthy individuals and societies.
-We clarify and elaborate our mission below.
+We clarify and elaborate on our mission below.

 Collaborates: We understand health broadly to include emotional, physical, social, mental, spiritual, and behavioral aspects of wellness.
 While some views consider health as the absence of illness, we focus on the role of communication in producing and maintaining healthy individuals, relationships, groups, communities, and societies.